hakoerber/blog.hkoerber.de/source/_posts/2015-09-27-about-this-blog.md

 Now with a simple

+    $ git add <post>
     $ publish-blog

-all changes are pushed to the server, the static content is generated and can be accessed over the internet.
+a new post is pushed to the server, the static content is generated and can be accessed over the internet.
 As everything is in git, a post can easily be removed with `git revert`.

 #### Preview server